wadmiraal/wadmiraal.net/jekyll-src/_posts/2014-06-26-think-thrice-before-hacking-core-or-contrib.markdown

 ---
-title: "Think Thrice Before Hacking Drupal (core and/or modules)"
+title: "Think thrice before hacking Drupal (core and/or modules)"
 description: "Just because Drupal is Open Source and can be adapated to your needs does not mean you must do so.
 Some stupid, but common mistakes and their solutions."
 layout: post
 tags: